Ajmal Shams

 Shams is a regular columnist in the Middle East's reputed English daily newspaper Arab News mainly writing on political, developmental and economic issues of Afghanistan.
-He also contributes opinion articles for various other international media outlets including Foreign Policy, Diplomat, National Interest, Gulf News, Global Times (China), Korea Times and others.
+He also contributes opinion articles for various other international media outlets including Foreign Policy, The Diplomat, The National Interest, Gulf News, Global Times (China), Korea Times and others.

 Early life

 Shams is an ethnic Pashtun.
 His father was the late Shamsul Huda Shams, the former president of the Afghan Social Democratic (Mellat) Party.

 Shams pursued his education in Peshawar, graduated from the University of Engineering and Technology, Peshawar with a B.Sc. degree in civil engineering.
 Upon graduation he worked as a lecturer at Khyber Institute of Technology.
 He taught for several years.
 He studied Water Resources and Environmental Engineering in the United States.
 In 2002, he obtained his master's degree in civil engineering from South Dakota School of Mines and Technology.
 He worked as an environmental engineer for a consulting engineering firm in Florida for about a year before returning home to participate in the reconstruction and development of his homeland.